 Bangladesh has additionally propelled a birth control drive in the migrant camps, as it fears a populace blast.
 It has also stepped up by starting an inoculation program for some 150,000 Rohingya children, to control the spread of diseases among the Rohingya in the outskirt camps.
 However, Bangladesh, a least developed country (LDC) itself, with one of the highest population densities would not be able to manage the present Rohingya crisis.

-Abul Maal Abdul Muhith, the former finance minister, feared that the Rohingya would become a major strain to the nation’s economy, and said that Myanmar would, in this manner, destroy Bangladesh’s economy”.
-The Prime Minister of Bangladesh, Sheikh Hasina Wajid, has hence called for Myanmar to take back the evacuees and has blamed the legislature of Myanmar for planting landmines along the borderline to prevent the Rohingya people from entering.
+Abul Maal Abdul Muhith, the former finance minister, feared that the Rohingya would become a major strain on the nation’s economy, and said that Myanmar would, in this manner, destroy Bangladesh’s economy”.
+The Prime Minister of Bangladesh, Sheikh Hasina Wajid, has hence called for Myanmar to take back the evacuees and has blamed the legislature of Myanmar for planting landmines along the border to prevent the Rohingya people from entering.

 Rohingya Crisis: The Response of ASEAN and Neighboring Countries